paidiver/worms-cache/docs/API_EXAMPLES.md

   -d '{"aphia_id": 12345}'
 ```

 If the AphiaID is successfully ingested, you will receive a response with the taxon data and a 202 Accepted status.
-If the AphiaID is already in the database or invalid, you will get a 400 Bad Request response with an error message.
+If the AphiaID is invalid, you will get a 400 Bad Request response with an error message.
+If the AphiaID already exists in the database, you will receive a 200 OK response with the existing taxon data.

 ### List